agentcontest/agentcontest.github.io/2018/index.md

 The winner of this year's contest will be awarded a voucher for 500 EUR worth in books, thankfully provided by [Springer Verlag](https://www.springer.com).
-Requirements are the submission of a paper and the source code of the agents.
+Requirements are the submission of a team description paper and the source code of the agents.